ThomasMertes/seed7/src/read_me.txt

                libraries required by the Seed7 runtime library.
                E.g. libraries for math or socket.

+  SYSTEM_DRAW_LIBS: Options to link system graphic libraries to a
+                    compiled program.
+This is intended for options to link libraries required by the Seed7 graphic runtime library (e.g.: "-lX11").

   SYSTEM_CONSOLE_LIBS: Options to link system console libraries to
                        a compiled program.
 This is intended for options to link libraries required by the Seed7 console runtime library
                        (e.g.: "-lncurses").

-  SYSTEM_DRAW_LIBS: Options to link system graphic libraries to a
+  SYSTEM_DATABASE_LIBS: Options to link system database libraries
-                    compiled program.
-This is intended for options to link libraries required by the Seed7 graphic runtime library (e.g.: "-lX11").
+                        to a compiled program.
+This is intended for options to link libraries required by the Seed7 database runtime libraries
+                        (e.g.: "-lmysqlclient").

   ADDITIONAL_SYSTEM_LIBS: Options to link additional libraries to
                           a compiled program.
-This is intended for options to link libraries required by the Seed7 database runtime libraries
+This is intended for options to link libraries required by the multiprecision library (e.g.: "-lgmp").
-                          (e.g.: "-lmysqlclient") or the
-                          multiprecision library (e.g.: "-lgmp").

   DEFINE_COMMAND_LINE_TO_ARGV_W: Defined if the function